JeremyTallant/data_jobs_dashboard/README.md

 ## Tech Stack
 The following technologies were used to develop the project:

-* Python (including Pandas, Flask, and SQLAlchemy)
+* Python (including Pandas, Flask, JSON, and SQLAlchemy)
 * JavaScript (including Plotly, Leaflet, and D3.js)
 * HTML and CSS
 * Bootstrap